Price: $1,449 (starting); $1,929 (tested)

 Lenovo Yoga 9i Gen 7 review: Price and configuration

 - $1,449 starting price

 - $1,929 for top-end model

-The Lenovo Yoga 9i retails for $1,449 but currently has a starting price of $1,229 on Lenovo’s website (opens in new tab).
+The Lenovo Yoga 9i retails for $1,449 but currently has a starting price of $1,229 on Lenovo’s website (opens in new tab), although you can pick one up for less with the right Lenovo coupon codes.
 This model features a 14-inch Full HD (1920 x 1080) display, a 12th Gen Intel Core i7 CPU, Intel Iris Xe GPU, 8GB of RAM, 512GB of storage and comes with Windows 11 Home.
 The laptop also comes with three free months of Xbox Game Pass.

 Our review unit configuration features a Core i7-1260p CPU, 16GB of RAM, 1TB of storage and Windows 11 Pro.
 It came with a Lenovo 14-inch sleeve and the Lenovo E-Color pen.
 This configuration sells for $1,929.

 Lenovo Yoga 9i Gen 7 review: Design

 - Slim profile